SEC asks judge to hold Tesla's Musk in contempt of violating deal

 Tesla did not immediately respond to a request for comment.

-Reporting by Akanksha Rana and Ankur Banerjee in Bengaluru; Editing by Sriraj Kalluvila
+Reporting by Akanksha Rana and Ankur Banerjee in Bengaluru; Editing by Sriraj Kalluvila and Jonathan Oatis